RobTillaart/AS5600/README.md

 ### Angular Speed

 - **float getAngularSpeed(uint8_t mode = AS5600_MODE_DEGREES, bool update = true)**
-is an experimental function that returns an approximation of the angular speed in rotations per second.
+is a function that returns
+an approximation of the angular speed in rotations per second.

 If update is false, the function will use the last read value of **readAngle()**.